MrElyazid/SymphonyLang/README.md

-Here's a more concise version of your README.md while keeping the essential information:

 # SymphonyLang
 A simplified language for creating piano music that compiles to MIDI files.
 Features intuitive syntax for musical compositions with tempo control, notes, scales, chords, and rests.